hanwenzhang123/fullstack-note/01-note/README.md

 - px: You get what you asked for.
 Pixels may be good at spacing and layout, but are not good fit for font-size.
 - em: Relative to the parent element
-- rem: Relative to the root element (HTML tag)
+- rem: Relative to the root element (HTML tag), do not care about the parent

 #### Three ways to insert CSS
 - external CSS (better choice, a separate css file)